 Those arriving by sea have one of the best views of Lisbon – from the river – and can moor in 3 different places, all near the center.
 If you come by cruise shipe, you can dock at Alcântara, Rocha Conde de Óbidos or Santa Apolónia.
 If you arrive by yacht, there are several marinas as you sail up the river.

 Travelers can get to Lisbon by bus from most European countries.
-If you prefer to com by car, there are excellent roads from various points north and south along the border with Spain.
-The best ways to enter Lisbon are via the A1 and A2, which both have national and international connections along ther course.
+If you prefer to come by car, there are excellent roads from various points north and south along the border with Spain.
+The best ways to enter Lisbon are via the A1 and A2, which both have national and international connections along their course.
 The landscape is beautiful and mobility around the region compensates the long hours of driving.
 After all, there is more to Lisbon than just city.